Delaware and Lehigh National Heritage Corridor: Pre-settlement

-18th - 20th centuries: Coal mining era

-In 1791, Philip Grinder found anthracite coal in what is now Summit Hill, Carbon County.
+In 1791, Philip Grinder found anthracite coal in what is now Summit Hill, Pennsylvania in Carbon County.
 Coal helped the region develop and contributed to America's iron and steel industries.
 The anthracite coal in the region is known as "stone coal" because of its rock-like hardness.
 Anthracite is created over millions of years as countless layers of sediment compress plant debris from swamps until it becomes hard.
 The Delaware and Lehigh National Heritage Corridor follows the route stone coal took from mine to market, winding through northern mountains and along the banks of the Lehigh and Delaware Rivers.

 In the early to mid-1800s, a lengthy network of locks, canals, and towpaths was built to ship anthracite, further aiding the mining industry's growth.
 The Lehigh Canal system generated a great deal of industrial development in the form of mining and the accompanying infrastructure.
 It gave rise to many towns and offshoot businesses, such as timber cutting, sawmills, steel mills, tanneries, etc. The Delaware Canal, on the other hand, was a means of shipping goods and establishing commerce.
 It supplemented existing overland routes resulting in the lack of an industrial boom along this route.
 However, the Lehigh and Delaware Canals merged to create part of a grand transportation systems stretching from the Appalachian Mountains to the Atlantic Ocean.
 In 1862 a massive flood, which destroyed dams, locks, canal boats, and villages, helped to shift the shipping of anthracite coal towards the railroads.

 Much like the canals, railroads helped to transport goods and contribute to the development of the region.
-Asa Packer's Lehigh Valley Railroad, which ran from Mauch Chunk to Easton and on to New York City, was the first rail line to have a significant impact.
+Asa Packer's Lehigh Valley Railroad, which ran from present-day Jim Thorpe to Easton and on to New York City, was the first rail line to have a significant impact.
 The Lehigh & Susquehanna Railroad, Reading Railroad, and the Pennsylvania Railroad also moved into the area to create competition for the shipping of coal and goods.

 The canals and railroads that serve as the Corridor's backbone once transported coal, lumber, slate, iron, cement, and steel from mountain to market, fueling the Industrial Revolution and supplying downstream industries for more than a century.
 Of all the products and businesses born out of the coal and transportation connection, none were as significant as Bethlehem Steel, locally known as "The Steel."